fortinetsolutions/AWS-CloudFormationTemplates/Templates/Lab/README.md

 	- The dynamic address objects are created as either IPv4 or DNS objects based on the Guard Duty event type seen.

-	- These address objects are then appended to dynamic address groups that map to each known Guard Duty finding type to provide selective use within firewall policy.
+	- These address objects are then appended to dynamic address groups that map to each known Guard Duty finding type to provide selective use within your firewall policy.

 	- There is also a nested aggregate address group created which contains all the dynamic address group objects created for each finding type.

 	- Creates KMS keys for encypting Lambda environment variables that contain sensitive information such as FortiGate IPs and credentials.
 Encyrption of